 Infographic courtesy of Greatist.

-In fact, according to research, emotional eating is one the main causes of bad eating choices.
-Emotional eating can compromise your weight loss efforts—especially since most of the food we tend to crave tend to be sweet, high-calorie and fatty foods.
+Emotional eating can compromise your weight loss efforts, especially since the food we crave at those times tend to be sweet, high-calorie, and fatty.

-White bread adds a lot of empty calories to your meals and it doesn’t have the ability to keep you feeling full, leading to hunger pangs, unhealthy snacking, and overeating.
+White bread is bad for you for a slew of reasons.
+It adds a lot of empty calories to your meals, and it doesn’t keep you feeling full.

-Bread is also high in carbs, and eating it in bulk will prevent stored body fat from being used as fuel, hindering the fat burning process.
+Bread is also high in carbs.
+Eating it in bulk will prevent stored body fat from being used as fuel, hindering your fat-burning process.